saesh/letter-boilerplate/README.md

 2. [Pandoc](http://pandoc.org/)
 3. [KOMA-Script](http://www.komascript.de/) for adding folding markers (optional)

 To install LaTeX on Mac OS X, I recommend getting the smaller version BasicTeX from [here](https://tug.org/mactex/morepackages.html) and installing the additional packages with `tlmgr` afterwards.
 Same goes for Linux: install `texlive-base` with your package manager and add the needed additional packages later.
-To get `tlgmr` running so the following after installing:
+To get `tlgmr` running do the following after installing:

 ```
 sudo tlmgr update --self